webonyx/graphql-php/docs/data-fetching.md

 ## Async PHP

-Since: 0.10.0 (version 0.9.0 had slightly different API which still works, but is deprecated)

-If your project runs in an environment that supports async operations (like HHVM, ReactPHP, Icicle.io, appserver.io, PHP threads, etc) you can leverage the power of your platform to resolve some fields asynchronously.
+If your project runs in an environment that supports async operations (like HHVM, ReactPHP, AMPHP, appserver.io, PHP threads, etc) you can leverage the power of your platform to resolve some fields asynchronously.

 The only requirement: your platform must support the concept of Promises compatible with